 Unusual Options Activity Insight: Gilead Sciences

-On Wednesday, shares of Gilead Sciences (NASDAQ:GILD) saw unusual options activity.
-After the option alert, the stock price moved up to $69.52.
+Shares of Gilead Sciences (NASDAQ:GILD) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $69.94.

 - Sentiment: BULLISH